brojonat/gredfin/README.md

 # gredfin

 I wanted to build a package to scrape property data.
 I was able to find an unofficial Redfin client implemented in Python, so I decided I'd implement it in Go and build this project around it.
-The ultimate goal is to surface a list of realtors and their property sale history to provide everyone with a clear record of their realtor's past performance.
+The ultimate goal is to surface a list of realtors and their property listings and sale history to provide everyone with a clear record of their realtor's past performance.
 The idea is to regularly scrape Redfin (or any realty API) for property data, store the data, perform analytics on it, and expose the data to a client (Flutter) app.
 An HTTP server manages job queues and provides REST API endpoints for accessing the data; distributed workers pull jobs from the queue and upload the results back to the server.

 ## Overall Strategy